jsbnr/nr-custom-viz-lab/readme.md

 # Lab

 ## Part 1 - "Lights on the board"
-In this part we install al lthe necessary bits and pieces and make sure things are working correctly.
+In this part we install all the necessary bits and pieces and make sure things are working correctly.

 #### Step 1: